maxsnew/maxsnew.github.io/content/index.md

 <div><img src="/img/max_new2.jpg" id="selfportrait"></img></div>

+## Address

+Room 4640\
+Bob and Betty Beyster Building\
+2260 Hayward Street\
+Ann Arbor, MI 48109

+maxsnew at umich.edu

+## About Me

-I am a computer scientist working on the foundations of programming languages.
+I am a computer scientist working on the mathematical foundations of programming languages.
 I am an assistant professor in Computer Science & Engineering at the [University of Michigan][umich], part of our [MPLSE][mplse] research community. *I am currently recruiting new graduate students at the University of Michigan*.
 If you are interested, feel free to e-mail me to discuss.